tshepang/blog/content/Asus Zenbook UX305FA.md

 What makes the Vaio Pro 13 better:

 -   The charger does not have a USB charging port
--   The laptop is less pretty (so boring), and I\'m not a fan of the purple look
+-   The laptop is less pretty (so boring), and I'm not a fan of the purple look
--   The power button is not a button, but one of the keys on the keyboard, which makes it too easy to press by mistake\... happened to me a few times
+-   The power button is not a button, but one of the keys on the keyboard, which makes it too easy to press by mistake... happened to me a few times
 -   The `Insert` key is hidden behind the `Fn` key, which is awkward since I use the Ctrl+Shift+Insert combo to (middle-)paste
 -   The SD card slot is not full-depth, so you will see the SD card (adaptor) protrude from the side
--   I\'m used to the charging port being on the left
+-   I'm used to the charging port being on the left
 -   No keyboard back-light
 -   The SSD is not as fast, and so is the CPU